justme789/Advent_of_Code_2021/README.md

     <td>1</td>
     <td>~5 mins</td>
     <td>1</td>
     <td>Basic for loop summation to check if the element n+1 is greater than element n.
 Then for part b, I just checked if n, n+1, n+2 > n+1, n+2, n+3.
-Then caught an IndexOutOfBoundsException to breake the loop and print the result </td>
+Then caught an IndexOutOfBoundsException to break the loop and print the result </td>
   </tr>
 </table>